White Australia policy: Support from the Australian labour movement

 The growth of the sugar industry in Queensland in the 1870s led to searching for labourers prepared to work in a tropical environment.
 During this time, thousands of "Kanakas" (Pacific Islanders) were brought into Australia as indentured workers.
-This and related practices of bringing in non-white labour to be cheaply employed was commonly termed "blackbirding" and refers to the recruitment of people, often through trickery and kidnappings, to work on plantations, particularly the sugar cane plantations of Queensland (Australia) and Fiji.
+This and related practices of bringing in non-White labour to be cheaply employed was commonly termed "blackbirding" and refers to the recruitment of people, often through trickery and kidnappings, to work on plantations, particularly the sugar cane plantations of Queensland (Australia) and Fiji.
 In the 1870s and 1880s, the trade union movement began a series of protests against foreign labour.
-Their arguments were that Asians and Chinese took jobs away from white men, worked for "substandard" wages, lowered working conditions, were harder workers and refused unionisation.
+Their arguments were that Asians and Chinese took jobs away from White men, worked for "substandard" wages, lowered working conditions, were harder workers and refused unionisation.

 Objections to these arguments came largely from wealthy land owners in rural areas.
 It was argued that without Asiatics to work in the tropical areas of the Northern Territory and Queensland, the area would have to be abandoned.
 Despite these objections to restricting immigration, between 1875 and 1888 all Australian colonies enacted legislation which excluded all further Chinese immigration.
 Asian immigrants already residing in the Australian colonies were not expelled and retained the same rights as their Anglo and southern compatriots, although they faced significant discrimination.

 Agreements were made to further increase these restrictions in 1895 following an inter-colonial premiers' conference where all colonies agreed to extend entry restrictions to all non-white races.
 However, in attempting to enact this legislation, the governors of New South Wales, South Australia and Tasmania reserved the bills, due to a treaty with Japan, and they did not become law.
-Instead, the Natal Act of 1897 was introduced, restricting "undesirable persons" who could not fill in a set form rather than by naming any specific race.
+Instead, the Natal Act 1897 was introduced, restricting "undesirable persons" who could not fill in a set form rather than by naming any specific race.

 The British government in London was not pleased with legislation that discriminated against certain subjects of its empire, but decided not to disallow the laws that were passed.
 Colonial Secretary Joseph Chamberlain explained in 1897:We quite sympathize with the determination...of these colonies...that there should not be an influx of people alien in civilisation, alien in religion, alien in customs, whose influx, moreover, would seriously interfere with the legitimate rights of the existing labouring population.